Crust Reaches Market Cap of $74.00 Million (CRU)

 According to CryptoCompare, “CRUST provides a decentralized storage network of Web3 ecosystem.
 It supports multiple storage layer protocols such as IPFS, and exposes storage interfaces to application layer.
 Crust's technical stack is also capable of supporting a decentralized computing layer.
 It is designed to build a decentralized cloud ecosystem that values data privacy and ownership. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Crust directly using U.S. dollars.
-Investors seeking to acquire Crust should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Crust using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Crust directly using US dollars.
+Investors seeking to acquire Crust should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crust using one of the aforementioned exchanges.

 Receive News & Updates for Crust Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crust and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.